 C. The standards in this ordinance that apply to major development are intended to minimize the impact of stormwater runoff on water quality and water quantity in receiving water bodies and maintain groundwater recharge.
-The standards in this ordinance that apply to minor development are intended to minimize the impact of stormwater runoff by retaining the first 1-inch of precipitation on impervious surfaces onsite.
+The standards in this ordinance that apply to minor development are intended to minimize the impact of stormwater runoff by retaining the runoff from impervious surfaces onsite during the [water quality design storm / projected 2-year storm event].
 The standards do not apply to new major development or minor development to the extent that alternative design and performance standards are applicable under a regional stormwater management plan or Water Quality Management Plan adopted in accordance with Department rules.